 One quiet local computer repairer blogged a tip every time he learnt something new, which over the years brought thousands to his website.

-While my own blog tells of the facts I learned in author marketing, I also write on other diverse topics.
+While my blog and this blog tells of the lessons I learned in author marketing, I also write on other diverse topics.
 So it’s best that these other articles are placed on another blog — because the audience is completely different.
 And Google appreciates clarity.

 For a successful strategy, you need to consider what information would attract those you can service or sell to.
 Are they looking to save money — or time?
 What language will you use?
 You might have a technical expertise but need to write in analogies and everyday terms to help small business owners understand the topic.